mozsearch/mozsearch/docs/analysis.md

     symbol and this just provides the `parentsym` necessary to get to that info.
     But this potentially needs more thought.
 TODO: Think more on this!
   - `ipc`: An IPC function where there's a send method and a recv method.
+  - `namespace`: We currently don't emit this for structured records from the C++ indexer, but we probably want to start to; currently adding this for tree-sitter based tokenization where it's potentially useful to be able to refer to namespaces.
 - `parentsym`: For methods and fields, the symbol of the record to which they belong.
 The current intent is that this is not populated for namespace purposes.
 (That is, for a class "Bar" in namespace "foo" with pretty name